Deferred payment agreement

 Local authorities aren’t obliged to offer a deferred payment, but if they don’t, they must give the reason in writing.

-Paying interest on the deferred payment agreement
+Will I pay interest on a deferred payment agreement?

 When the property is sold, the executor of the estate will be liable to repay the debt out of the estate, although they are not themselves personally liable.